Robust Ante-hoc Graph Explainer using Bilevel Optimization: Ablation Study

 We create a single-level version of RAGE (RAGE-single) to test the effectiveness of our bilevel optimization scheme.
 More specifically, RAGE-single optimizes the explainer and GNN classifier parts in an end-to-end fashion with a single loss function.
-Table \ref{tab::bilevel_vs_unilevel} shows that RAGE consistently outperforms RAGE-single.
-The performance gap is more prominent for large (e.g., Tree of Life) and noisy datasets.
-This is expected since large and noisy datasets are more prone to overfitting.
-Nevertheless, RAGE-single still achieves results comparable to graph classification baselines.
-Furthermore, to show the significance of our results, we conducted a paired t-test and obtained p-values that demonstrate the statistical significance of our findings for all datasets.
-Notably, all p-values were found to be strictly less than 0.005.
+Table \ref{ablation-bilevel} shows that RAGE consistently outperforms RAGE-single.
+The performance gap is prominent across all chemical classification benchmarks.
+These observations confirm the effectiveness and necessity of meta-training and bilevel optimization in our framework.